alpakpinar/alpakpinar.github.io/index.md

 ## Miscellaneous

-Here are several books that I find worth reading:
+Here are several books that I find influential:

 - Why Nations Fail: The Origins of Power, Prosperity and Poverty; Daron Acemoglu, James A. Robinson
 - Samarkand; Amin Maalouf